 Between flights, the engine coolant level is checked by verifying the level in the overflow bottle is within min. and max. markings.
-The coolant level can be easily seen when looking at the transparent overflow bottle when the access cover is removed.
+The coolant level can be easily seen when looking at the transparent overflow bottle from behind.

 For additional details concerning this pre-flight check and a description of the more comprehensive daily check procedure, refer to the engine manufacturer's manual.